komparo/certigo/README.md

   - Output validation: Checks whether the output is correct using standard or custom formats
   - Modular: Build a complex workflow from self-contained modules.
-Each module is self-contained and can be tested independently
+Each module is tested separately.
   - Easy development and debugging: Copies over a command that immediately enters the environment and script
-  - Resumable: Remembers the jobs that were started previously, and can be resumed at any point
+  - Resumable: Remembers the jobs that were started previously, and the workflow can thus be resumed at any point